Xilinx/ml-suite/examples/classification/README.md

 ## Running the Examples

-To run any of the three examples, utilize the bash run.sh script we have provided
+To run any of the three examples, use the provided bash run.sh script.

-1. Start Anaconda
+1. Start Anaconda.
     ```sh
     $ conda activate ml-suite
     ```